ahmetyags/checkout-page/README.md

 - demonstrate their knowledge of algorithmic design principles for dynamic calculation of product's cart.

 ## Problem Statement

-- You can use [Checkout_Page](https://github.com/clarusway/clarusway-full-stack-11-22/tree/main/html-css/projects/004-checkout-form) template for project.

 - Create a checkout page following the design and make the calculation of cart dynamically with using of DOM and Event in JS.